scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Sparse Compositional Metric Learning
 (:py:class:`SCML <metric_learn.SCML>`)

-`SCML` learns an squared Mahalanobis distance from triplet constraints by optimizing sparse positive weights assigned to a set of :math:`K` rank-one PSD bases.
+`SCML` learns a squared Mahalanobis distance from triplet constraints by optimizing sparse positive weights assigned to a set of :math:`K` rank-one PSD bases.
 This can be formulated as an optimization problem with only :math:`K` parameters, that can be solved with an efficient stochastic